gutz-analytics/gutz-analytics-website/index.md

 # Gutz Analytics

-### Mission : Accelerate and derisk diagnostics and biologics design using accurate Gutz-based AI technologies, to enable biotechnology institutions to improve human health and living conditions
+Accelerate and derisk diagnostics and biologics design using accurate Gutz-based AI technologies, to enable biotechnology institutions to improve human health and living conditions

-and we have the guts to do it
+-- and we have the guts to do it